dumbleWhore/harry-potter-gen-z/book_1/chapter_4.md

 He strode over to the sofa where Dudley sat frozen with fear.
 "Budge up, yeh great lump," said the stranger.

-Dudley squeaked and ran to hide behind his mother, who was crouching, terrified, behind Uncle Vernon.
+Dudley deadass squeaked and ran to hide behind his mother, who was literally shook, behind Uncle Vernon.

 "An' here's Harry!" said the giant.